bsc-quantic/HadaMAG.jl/docs/src/manual/State.md

 DensityMatrix{ComplexF64,2}(n=2, size=(4, 4), mem=304.0 B)
 ```

-### Sampling Haar-random states
+### Generating quantum circuit states
-`HadaMAG.jl` provides the `rand_haar` function to generate Haar-random pure states, by applying random 2-qudit gates in a brickwall pattern with an specified `depth`.
+`HadaMAG.jl` provides the `rand_haar` function to generate pure states obtained with quantum circuits from computational basis state, by applying Haar random 2-qudit gates in a brickwall pattern with an specified `depth`.
-For example, let's generate a Haar-random state on `N=4` qubits, using `depth=3` layers of random 2-qubit gates:
+For example, let's generate a state on `N=4` qubits, corresponding to `depth=3` layers of random 2-qubit gates:

 ```julia
 julia> using HadaMAG